 This is no lie.
 I ate the best sushi rolls ever in Katoomba.
 They were so big and so fresh.

-The Asian food restaurant and take-away was bustling with people lining up for sushi rolls, so I had a good hunch it would be tasty.
+The Asian food restaurant and takeaway bustled with people lining up for sushi rolls, so I had a good hunch that the food would be tasty.

-This is why I would definitely save a trip to Katoomba as a last stop when going on a day trip to the Blue Mountains.
+It is why I would definitely save a trip to Katoomba as the last stop when going on a day trip to the Blue Mountains.

 If you’re smart, you may be thinking of staying the night in Katoomba.
-This is genius!
+That is genius!

-That way, you can go to Scenic World first thing in the morning, without all of the maddening crowds, however they’ll most likely show up soon after.
+That way, you can go to Scenic World first thing in the morning, without the maddening crowds.
+But keep in mind that they will most likely show up soon after.

 After visiting Scenic World, you can go and explore another part of the Blue Mountains.

-If you have the luxury of a second day in the Blue Mountains, you may want to visit one of these attractions in the Blue Mountains:
+If you have the luxury of a second day in the Blue Mountains, you may want to visit one or more of the following attractions in the Blue Mountains:

 - Govetts Leap Lookout – One of the best lookouts in the Blue Mountains